Frank Lampard: Everton

 Having been out of work for a year, Lampard was appointed manager of Premier League club Everton on 31 January 2022, after the dismissal of Rafael Benítez due to poor results.
 At the time of his appointment, the club was positioned in 16th place, four points above the relegation zone.
 With one game remaining in the 2021–22 season, on 19 May Lampard guided Everton to Premier League safety maintaining their 68-year top flight status.
 Having been 2–0 down at half-time to Crystal Palace Lampard brought on Dele Alli and played a more attacking formation resulting in a 3–2 win for the Merseyside team.
 Lampard described the night as "one of the greatest nights of my career".

 The following season saw the club once again fall into a relegation battle, with a run of only 1 win in 11 matches leaving the club 19th in the league by January.
 Everton owner Farhad Moshiri in an interview with Talksport suggested that Lampard's position at the club remained secure despite this run of form.
-However, Lampard was sacked a few days later on 23 January 2023, just eight days less than a year into the job, after a 2–0 loss to West Ham.
+However, Lampard was dismissed a few days later on 23 January 2023, just eight days less than a year into the job, after a 2–0 loss to West Ham.
 Lampard was replaced by Sean Dyche on 30 January 2023.